rkharkar/pvwdc-videos/README.md

 ## Suggested Testing Strategy

-Create a new folder specifically for testing.
-Re-direct the script to search this folder (see the section on **Configuration**).
-Move 5-10 previously named files at a time and run the script on them.
-If the files in the 'unmatched.log' file are incorrectly named (beyond simple formatting issues), save the transcripts for those files so we can figure out how to fix it.
-If names don't match because of different formats, those are easy fixes and you would just need to tell me what the format needs to be.
+ 1. Copy the files you want to test to the testing folder

+ 1. Run the script

+ 1. Examine the unsuccessful.log file for any missing dog, activity, or location names.
+Add the names to the relevant yml files (it might actually be better to start with a smaller list of activity and location names than what we currently have.
+As we iron out bugs in the script, we can start adding to these files).

+ 1. Once missing labels have been added, re-run the script to make sure the files now go to the unmatched.log file.

+ 1. Go through the unmatched.log file carefully.
+Listen to the audio files or watch the original videos to determine what the names should be.

+ 1. If the names that the script comes up with are different from what you expect, report what you saw in the Issues section for this repository.
+It would be very helpful to have your guesses on exactly what is going wrong.
+You can either provide the file name, expected output, and actual output as an issue or a general description of what is going wrong if you are able to reproduce the same issue for multiple videos.

 ## Known bugs

- 1. The installer script requires a TLS version greater than the one PowerShell uses (used to use?) by default.
-Need to write in a check for this so that the script doesn't terminate if the incorrect version is being used.

  1. Since there is overlap in the locations and activities (eg. "Agility Yard" in locations, "Agility" and "Agility Foundations" in activities), the script will sometimes come up with incorrect names.
 Suppose the transcript is "Juel Agility Yard Obedience July 23rd 2020", the script would pick up both "Agility" and "Obedience" as activities.
 The filename would then be "Juel, Agility and Obedience, Agility Yard, 7-23-2020.MP4".
-Working on a fix for this.
+Not sure what the fix for this might be - we might just have to prune the files so that these kinds of instances do not arise.
+Ideas for a fix would be very useful.

 ## Fuzzy Matching

-To implement approximate matching (fuzzy matching) for locations and activities, I am using algorithms that employ the Leveshtein distance as a measure of similarity between two strings.
+To implement approximate matching (fuzzy matching) for locations and activities, I am using algorithms that employ the Levenshtein distance as a measure of similarity between two strings.
 Similarity is computed by looking at the cost incurred when replacing one string with another.
 Insertions, deletions, and substitutions have associated costs.
 The costs are:
  * Insertion - 1
  * Deletion - 1
  * Substitution - 2